anastasiya-lysikova/spam-filter/README.md

 If __P(Spam|New SMS) > P(Non-spam|New SMS)__ then algorithm will classify the new message as spam.
 This is a [multinomial Naive Bayes](https://scikit-learn.org/stable/modules/naive_bayes.html#multinomial-naive-bayes) version of the algorithm.

-I'll apply the algorithm to a [dataset](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection) of over 5,000 SMS messages.
+We'll apply the algorithm to a [dataset](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection) of over 5,000 SMS messages.
 This is a SMS Spam Collection Data Set from [Maching learning repository](https://archive.ics.uci.edu/ml/index.php).
 The collection is a text file, where each line has the correct class followed by the raw message.